 Almost 6 percent of full-time jobs in the US are in the trucking industry

 Last year, the Bureau of Labor Statistics reported that there were roughly 130 million full-time jobs in the United States.
 Of those full-time jobs, 7.4 million were in the trucking industry.
-In short, the trucking industry provides full-time employment to almost 6 percent of all working Americans.
+In short, it provides full-time employment to almost 6 percent of all working Americans.

 Over 40 percent of all jobs in the trucking industry are held by women and minorities